DocCreator/DocCreator/README.md

 #### -DBUILD_WITH_OSMESA=ON

 When configuring DocCreator with cmake, you can pass the option -DBUILD_WITH_OSMESA=ON to cmake.
 It will use OSMesa, through GLFW, to have OpenGL offscreeen rendering for the 3D distortion model.
 This way, the 3D distortion model could be used on a linux computer without any X11 server.
 GLFW will be downloaded if this option is enabled.
-OSMesa library must be already installed.
+OSMesa library must already be installed.
+On Ubuntu (16.04 and above), you can install OSMesa with the following command:
+`sudo apt-get install libosmesa6-dev`
+On Fedora (30 and above), you can install OSMesa with the following command as root:
+`dnf install mesa-libOSMesa-devel`

 #### -DBUILD_OTHER_PROGS=ON